docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The text layer's stroke color, as an array of [r, g, b] floating-point values.
+The Text layer's stroke color, as an array of [r, g, b] floating-point values.
 For example, in an 8-bpc project, a red value of 255 would be 1.0, and in a 32-bpc project, an overbright blue value can be something like 3.2.

+Throws an exception on read if ``applyStroke`` is not true.

+Setting this value will also set ``applyStroke`` to true across the affected characters.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.
-   If you change this value, it resets all characters in the text layer to the specified setting.
+   If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**